 - Wear the correct sports bra.
 This should give support and prevent vertical movement as well as side to side movement.

 - Breast droop is irreversible so prevention is better than cure.
 For back pain, try to maintain correct posture with shoulders back.

-- Also, a regular sports massage is a great way of reducing the tension in the muscles.
+- Also, a regular sports massage is a great way of reducing the tension in the back muscles.

 - Support level – this will depend on your size (larger breasts need more support) and your sport (high impact?)

 - Compression or encapsulation – Compression bras basically compress the breasts against the chest and are usually crop-top styles.
 Encapsulation bras keep the breast separate in defined cups, more similar to a standard bra.
 Women with larger breasts should pick an encapsulation bra.
 Smaller breasted women may feel a compression bra is sufficient.
 A few styles both compress and encapsulate.

 - Strap width – Make sure the straps are wider than a standard bra.
 This will help support and breasts and prevent the straps from digging in.

 - Material – Make sure the material is breathable and comfortable to wear.
 Also, ensure that there are no seams on the cups which could cause nipple chafing!